How to Record Family Stories: A Complete Guide

 Add Context Notes

 While the conversation is fresh, jot down notes about who was mentioned, locations discussed, and approximate dates.
-This context becomes invaluable years later.
+These details fade quickly; notes written the same day are far more useful than trying to recall them a week later.

 Share with Family